 Omega 3 is an essential fatty acid, that is, humans need it but their bodies can’t make it.
-Vegetarian diets are usually high in Omega 6, and it the ratio of Omega 3:6 that is particularly important.
+Omega 3 is important for heart, brain and joint health, among other benefits.
+Vegetarian diets are usually high in Omega 6, and it is the ratio of Omega 3:6 that is particularly important.

 Good plant-based sources of omega 3 are linseed (flaxseed), chia seeds, walnuts and hemp seeds but it is also found in edamame, beans and green leafy vegetables.
 You can also buy vegetarian Omega 3 oil and supplements.
 (Most Omega 3 supplements contain fish and krill oil, so take care when choosing.
 Choosing a plant-based product also avoids the issue of heavy metal contamination sometimes found in fish-based products, and ocean depletion from taking food sources from other marine animals such as whales.)

 Grind up flax and chia seeds before consuming them to help digestion.
 Use a coffee grinder or blender to grind them and store the ground up flax in the fridge.

 Aim for 2 tablespoons a day – sprinkle it in your muesli, toast or soup.
 Add them to your smoothie or try chia puddings.

 Both chia seeds and flaxseed make a great egg substitute.

 *Note: Chia seeds & flaxseed provides plenty of short-chain fatty acid ALA (alpha-linoleic acid).
 From ALA, our bodies can form long-chain omega-3 fatty acids, EPA and DHA.

 However, some studies show that (as we age) our bodies are rather inefficient in converting ALA to long chain fatty acids, EPA + DHA.
 Therefore, some health professionals recommend that we supplement with EPA + DHA.
 There are many plant-based EPA+DHA supplements available made from algae.